+Primary 4-7 Homework Grid Example:

 Issuing Homework:

 In consultation with staff, in order to make the issuing of homework more consistent throughout the school we will endeavour to:

 Issue all homework for the full week on a Monday to be returned on Friday.
 Though we can suggest when different activities should be completed, pupils (particularly juniors and seniors) have the choice of when to complete different tasks depending on after school clubs and activities.